 Simply get in touch by filling out our Kindred Connect Form.
 We will be with you within 48 hours to lock in your session.

 Feel like you need some more info?
-We tackle some of the common questions below.
-Read on!
+We answer some of the common questions below.

 Frequently Asked Questions

 Kindred Connect program is for parents and caregivers of children aged 0-8 years with disability, developmental delays, or medical needs, including children with a rare or no diagnosis.

 Currently, this service covers families located in New South Wales only.
 If you’re based in another state, don’t hesitate to get in touch with us via the contact form above, and we can recommend a service in your state.